ska-telescope/ska-integration-test-harness/docs/src/getting_started.rst

    """Simple demonstration of how to use the test harness to write a test script.

-   NOTE: this is not a complete test script, but just a demonstration of how to use the test harness to make actions over the SUT and access the devices to make event subscriptions and assertions.
+   NOTE: this is not a complete test script, but just a demonstration of how to use the test harness to make actions on the SUT and access the devices to make event subscriptions and assertions.
    This also is not necessarily a good example of how to write a test script.
    """